+The zero-emission heat performance standard for industry is a new concept, but it draws inspiration from California policymakers' work to advance the state of the art in designing technologically neutral, flexible performance standards.
 The recommended zero emission heat standard for industry is calibrated in the modeling based on the potential to displace natural gas with solar thermal energy in oil extraction.
 Though initially calibrated to reflect the potential available with current technologies, the policy should be refined-requirements upped-as other technological options reach commercial scale and cost competitiveness.
 Several emerging options show promise to reach commercial viability.

-In 2017, natural gas combustion for oil extraction accounted for more than 20 percent of California's total natural gas use, almost entirely for the purpose of creating steam for enhanced oil extraction.32 The recommended calibration of this policy equals approximately half of the fuel switching potential in California, as identified by the consultancy ICF International (2015), which estimates cost-effective displacement for up 30 percent of steam from natural gas for oil extraction.
+In 2017, natural gas combustion for oil extraction accounted for more than 20 percent of California's total natural gas use, almost entirely for the purpose of creating steam for enhanced oil extraction.33 The recommended calibration of this policy equals approximately half of the fuel switching potential in California, as identified by the consultancy ICF International (2015), which estimates cost-effective displacement for up 30 percent of steam from natural gas for oil extraction.